 I collaborated with the University of Zürich and conducted a study about music.
 More specifically, the study deals with how our brain behaves when we improvise on an instrument.
 I used electroencephalography to measure the brain waves whilst playing note-for-note and whilst improvising.
 Analysis of those signals showed that there is a massive increase in the theta frequency range when improvising.
 The inverse solution of these signals pointed to increased activity the anterior cingulate cortex.
 The whole paper can be downloaded here.
 The paper was awarded both within school and by the external organisation Impuls Mittelschule.
 I was able to present my findings to Zürich's commission on education and to the city board.
 Furthermore, the paper was displayed at the townhouse and at ETH Zürich.

 This is my improved design of a Mini Wheg™.
 Whegs are a combination of a wheel and a leg and are used in robot locomotion.
 The main advantage is that the robot is able to climb obstacles greater than the radius of the wheel (which usually limits how high it can climb).
-This robot only measures 20cm in length and 8cm in width and is modelled mostly off stock parts, and the others can be 3D-printed.
+This robot only measures 20cm in length and 8cm in width and is modelled mostly off stock parts, while the others can be 3D-printed.
 I performed full engineering analysis and calculations to determine RPM and torque of the motor required to achieve sufficient locomotion.
-From there I have designed a spur gear / planetary gearbox as well as the belt drive system.
+From there I have designed a spur gear / planetary gearbox as well as a belt drive system.
 Furthermore, I proposed a novel grab and drag mechanism towards the rear of the robot, which allows the robot to transport other objects.
 Applications are wide-ranging, such as in cleanups after natural catastrophes.
 The model was made in Solidworks.
 Below are some more pictures.

-My friend Sebastian and I bought this beautiful old bike out of a barn somewhere on the Swiss countryside for about £300.
+My friend Sebastian Suter and I bought this beautiful old bike out of a barn somewhere on the Swiss countryside for about £300.
 Over the course of almost two years we stripped the bike down to the frame, replaced what needed replacement and added lots of love.
 We gave the frame, tank and a lot of other parts a new powdercoat.
 This project took us ages, just because neither of us had any clue about motorcycles.
 In the end it turned out that reboring the engine would have probably sufficed to get it running.
 We realised that after we've taken the whole engine apart.
 Special thanks go out to almost every motorcycle mechanic in and around Zürich who has helped us get this beast to run.
 It passed MFK (MOT) and was driven around for about a year.
-Now a seal in the crankshaft, which in next to impossible to access, is broken.
+Now a seal in the crankshaft, which is next to impossible to access, is broken.
 We're thinking to take out the infamous two-stroke engine out all together and replace it with a slightly more modern one.
+Updates will follow.

-The razor market is currently oversaturated with short-lived and over engineered products.
+The razor market is currently oversaturated with short-lived and overengineered products.
 The brief for this project was to design a sustainable razor within a circular product service system.

 Air is a minimal and refillable razor that uses the least amount of material possible.
 It has an innovative cartridge change mechanism, which is engaged when the two sides are pressed together.
 The hinges separate and a new cartridge can be inserted, as shown in the picture below.

 Finally, the product was also integrated into a proposed service system.
 In order to achieve circularity, users would collect and eventually give the used cartridges back for recycling.
-A rough UI and flowchart is shown below.